United States issues its 1st passport with ‘X’ gender marker

 While Zzyym, 63, said it was thrilling to finally get the passport, the goal was to help the next generation of intersex people win recognition as full citizens with rights, rather than travel the globe, Zzyym said.

 “I’m not a problem.
 I’m a human being.
-That’s the point,” Zzyym said.
+That’s the point,” said Zzyym, who has an arm tattoo that reads, “Never give up,” a reminder of goals to accomplish in life.

 Zzyym was born with ambiguous physical sexual characteristics but was raised as a boy and had several surgeries that failed to make Zzyym appear fully male, according to court filings.
 Zzyym served in the Navy as a male but later came to identify as intersex while working and studying at Colorado State University.
 The State Department’s denial of Zzyym’s passport prevented Zzyym from being able to go to two Organization Intersex International meetings.